jameshughes89/cs4XX-EvolutionaryComputation/site/student-project/description.rst

     completed to the satisfaction of the marker.

-* Submit everything via Moodle by 11:55pm on the due date
+* Submit relevant implementations via Moodle by 11:55pm on the due date

-* Include the full implementation of PSO along with any special running instructions if necessary
-* Include the report
+    * Include the report is applicable
     * Include anything else the marker may need for effectively evaluating the work